Wolf Microwave Not Heating [5 Possible Causes & Solutions]

 2. Replacing the Magnetron

-Before attempting to replace the magnetron, it is important to disconnect the microwave from its power source and discharge the high voltage capacitor to avoid the risk of electric shock.
+Disconnect the microwave from power and discharge the high voltage capacitor first to avoid the risk of electric shock.

 3. Fixing the Diode or Capacitor